leochien1110/turtlebot3_d435/README.md

     cd ..
     catkin_make
     ```
-    this will generate a `librealsense_gazebo_plugin.so` file to simulate D435 in the Gazebo
+    this will generate a `librealsense_gazebo_plugin.so` file to simulate D435 in Gazebo
 # Explanation
 ## Packages
-- beginner_tutorial: the most basic ROS operations e.g. node, topics, services
+- **beginner_tutorial**: basic ROS operations e.g. node, topics, services

-- realsense_gazebo_plugin: to generate RealSense sensor simulation plugin for Gazebo to use
+- **realsense_gazebo_plugin**: to generate RealSense sensor simulation plugin for Gazebo to use

-- realsense2_description: RealSense sensor models
+- **realsense2_description**: RealSense sensor models

-- robotcontrol: simple navigation codes.
+- **robotcontrol**: simple navigation codes.
 The original codes are from the first link in the reference.

-- turtlebot3: turtlebot3 models
+- **turtlebot3**: turtlebot3 models

-- turtlebot3_msgs: turtlebot3 messages
+- **turtlebot3_msgs**: turtlebot3 messages

-- turtlebot3_simulations: turtlebot3 simulation files (e.g. world models, .world, .launch)
+- **turtlebot3_simulations**: turtlebot3 simulation files (e.g. world models, .world, .launch)

 # Usage
-> Note: I kind of messed up the original turtlebot3 repo by modifying it directly, but it is still worth to play around with it :P
+> :bulb: I kind of messed up the original turtlebot3 repos by modifying it directly, but it is still worth to play around with it :stuck_out_tongue:
 ## Launch the world
 To launch the simulation that includes turtlebot3_burger + RealSense D435 + Tunnel
 ```bash